commonmind/elm-csv-encode/README.md

 Generate CSV files with Elm.

+Note: if you're viewing this README on GitHub, be aware that this is a mirror of our [GitLab repo][2]; please open issues and pull requests there.

+# Introduction

 This package provides support for rendering data in csv (comma separateed values) format.
 The format emitted is as described in [RFC4180][1].